 You will need to change your status to Resident at the Portuguese Tax and Customs Authority, with the address where you usually stay in Portugal.
 You then become a tax resident either by spending 183 days or more per year in Portugal or by establishing a “place of abode” here, that you intend to keep and occupy habitually.

 The resident-non-habitual NHR status is a tax status granted by Portugal for you to benefit from a special tax rate.
-This status aims to attract foreigners with high value-added potentials, such as retirees or highly qualified individuals.
+This status aims to attract foreigners with high value-added potential, such as retirees or highly qualified individuals.

 A person is considered to be a tax resident in Portugal if one of the following applies: